Using sudo program, we can elevate the ability of a normal user to run administrative tasks, without giving away the

 For those wondering, the

-wheel is a special group in some Unix-like operating systems (E.g. RHEL based systems).
+wheel is a special group in some Linux and Unix-like operating systems (E.g. RHEL based systems).
 All the members of

 wheel group are allowed to perform administrative tasks.
 Wheel group is similar to